 While it’s not such a bad thing to be motivated by these benefits, recent trends show that passive income is simply not attainable as it was when the book was written, In other words, changes to consumer behavior and marketing have made passive income a much more elusive option than it was ten years ago.

 For example, dropshipping is on the decline in spite of the argument against this point.
 The number of dropshipping stores up for sale says everything you need to know.
 What’s more, increased competition means that most new businesses will find it hard to generate an income, never mind a passive income.

 But what strategy should these businesses actually use?

 It’s more beneficial to focus on creating a unique product that will provide genuine value instead of one that can generate a passive income, In the words of Elon Musk, this product should ideally fix a problem of some kind or at least serve a purpose that is not being served at the present time.

 2. Making money versus living your life

-In the book, Ferriss talks a lot about 9 to 5 and tries to influence the reader into better understanding his alternative lifestyle.
+In the book, Ferriss talks a lot about 9 to 5 and tries to influence the reader to better understand his alternative lifestyle.
 Most people end up working their entire lifetime for somebody else.
 According to the author, this no longer needs to be the case.

-At the same time, the 4-Hour Workweek is heavily focused on lifestyle and almost devalues the concept of making money from time to time.
-That is to say, Tim seems to persuade people into believing that money is not really important, and we should focus on living life instead of earning an income.
+At the same time, the 4-Hour Workweek is heavily focused on lifestyle and almost devalues the concept of making money from time to time, That is to say, Tim seems to persuade people into believing that money is not really important and that we should focus on living life instead of earning an income.

 Unfortunately, most people no longer need convincing that life is not about money.
 After all, we have all seen those viral articles and videos that teach us how it’s possible to be happy without money.
 In fact, this content is so common now that most people are desensitized to the point being made.